lambdaclass/concrete/ROADMAP.md

  layout/fingerprint helper and prove the checker still rejects the bad artifact without importing that helper.
 Wire `scripts/tests/check_core_certificates.sh` and a checker import-firewall gate.

+### Task R-0443

+**Objective:** Add independently checkable whole-program authority-property certificates over a conservative closed-world call graph.

+V1 proves a deliberately structural property, not effectful program semantics: for named entry roots, no call path reaches a forbidden capability, or every path that reaches it passes through an explicit allowlist of gateway functions.
+The first forcing fixture is the shape “no path from `main` reaches `Network` except through `send_report`.”
+This extends R-0184’s authority-budget verdict;
+it does not replace functional ProofCore theorems and does not claim native behavior, path-value properties such as “files only under `/etc`,” termination, or correctness of an external effect.

+The independently checked subject is the canonical validated/monomorphized Core artifact plus the policy.
+The checker reconstructs stable function identities, entry roots, direct edges, capability declarations, and conservative indirect target sets instead of trusting a producer-emitted graph summary.
+V1 may use the closed, auditable over-approximation “every address-taken function compatible with the callable type” and refine it later; a false positive is acceptable, an omitted possible target is not.
+An unresolved callable origin, trusted/extern callback, dynamic ingress, unsupported identity, or incomplete artifact becomes `certificate_unsupported` or an explicit trusted boundary, never a clean theorem.

+Bind the certificate to the artifact digest, dependency root, policy digest, entry roots, target-set rule version, checked property, gateway identities, and remaining boundaries.
+Before independent replay the producer may report only `compiler_validated`.
+Reusing R-0275’s independent checker may emit `certificate_structurally_checked` for the named graph predicate; use `kernel_replayed` only if Lean actually checks an artifact-specific theorem.
+Neither status proves source-to-Core correspondence or backend behavior.

+Gate direct and indirect calls; runtime selection among two callable values; an unreachable `Network` function; a permitted gateway; a second path bypassing the gateway; nested and cross-module calls; monomorphized callees; `with(Std)` as a declared ceiling distinct from reachable use; trusted/extern incompleteness; a forged graph/certificate; and mutations that delete a direct edge, one indirect target, a capability declaration, the artifact binding, or the gateway-bypass path.
+The checker must reject each false-clean mutation without importing the compiler’s authority-report implementation.

 ### Task R-0276

 **Objective:** Reduce ProofCore partial-def opacity only where proof preservation needs it.